adrianbanu/Google-homepage/README.md

 Easy Version: Build the Google.com homepage

-Practic for The Odin Project
+Practice for The Odin Project